openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     -   You should keep the **Description** short but informative.
     -   The **Privacy Level** radio button changes who can view your project, contribute to data collection, and whether admins from your institution or others creating new projects can use your project as a template.

--   **AOI**: The project area of interest (AOI) determines where sample plots will be drawn from for your project.
+-   **AOI**: Determines where sample plots will be drawn from for your project.
 This is the first step in specifying a sampling design for your project.
 There are two main approaches for specifying an AOI and sampling design.

     -   First, using CEO's built in system.
     -   Second, creating a sample in another program and importing it into CEO. **This is what we have done.** You will specify the AOI in the Sample Design step instead.
     -   You should choose your Basemap source, which will be the default imagery that the user sees.
-    -   (Optional) Check the box for any additional imagery you would like to add.
+    -   If needed, check the box for any additional imagery you would like to add (optional).

--   **Sample Plot Design**: Here, click the radio button next to .csv.
+-   **Sample Plot Design**: Here, select the radio button next to .csv.

-    -   Click on **Upload,** and upload the .csv of your stratified random sample.
+    -   Select **Upload** and upload the CSV file of your stratified random sample.
 Note that the number of plots you want to sample must be 5000 or less.

     -   Select if you would like round or square plots, and specify the size.
-For example, you might specify square plots of 30m width in order to match Landsat grid size.
+For example, you might specify square plots of 30 m width in order to match Landsat grid size.

 -   **Sample Point Design**: Under the Sample Design header is really determining the sample point design within each sample plot.

-    -   You can choose Random or Gridded, and how many samples per plot or the sample resolution respectively.
+    -   You can choose Random or Gridded, as well as how many samples per plot or the sample resolution respectively.
 You can also choose to have one central point.

-    -   Using CEO's built in system, the maximum number of sample points per plot is 200.
+    -   Using CEO's built-in system, the maximum number of sample points per plot is 200.
 The maximum total number of sample points for the project across all plots is 50000.

 -   **Survey Design:** This is where you design the questions that your data collectors/photo interpreters will answer for each of your survey plots.
 Each question creates a column of data.
 This raw data facilitates calculating key metrics and indicators and contributes to fulfilling your project goals.

     -   **Survey Cards** are the basic unit of organization.
 Each survey card creates a page of questions on the Data Collection interface.
-    -   The basic workflow is: Create new top-level question (new survey card) THEN populate answers THEN create any child questions & answers THEN move to next top-level question (new survey card) & repeat until all questions have been asked.
+    -   The basic workflow is: Create a new top-level question (new survey card), then populate answers.
+Create any child questions and answers, then move to the next top-level question (new survey card).
+Repeat until all questions have been asked.
     -   You can ask multiple types of questions (including the button—text questions from the Simple interface).
 You can also add survey rules in the Survey Rules Design panel.
     -   Broadly, there are four question types and three data types.
 They are combined into 10 different component types.
     -   The four question types are: